-Australian Fugue: Missing (without images and minus non fiction sections, Missing is the abridged edition of The Antipode Room)
+Missing by Ruth Skilbeck.
+Published in 2015.
+(Without images and minus the original non fiction sections, Missing is the abridged edition of Ruth's earlier Australian Fugue novel: The Antipode Room)

-Australian Fugue: Missing (without images and minus non fiction sections, Missing is the abridged edition of The Antipode Room)
+Missing by Ruth Skilbeck.
+Published in 2015.
+(Without images and minus the original non fiction sections, Missing is the abridged edition of Ruth's earlier Australian Fugue novel: The Antipode Room)

 Imagine if you forgot yourself, disappeared, and created a new self and life in a place where you are a stranger - how long would it be until the past caught up with you?